SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls-document-upload.md

 Dynamic Forms is a library for creating forms, designed to work with Spartacus application.
 It allows customers to define forms metadata in JSON configuration and render them on the UI.

-JSON representation of document upload form control is presented in the following example:
+The following example shows a JSON representation of the document upload form control:

 ```json
 {